ishapaul/EggTimerTest/README.md

 # Usage

+To run the tests using TestNg, import the project to an IDE(e.g. Eclipse)-> Right click on the TestNGRunner.xml -> Run as TestNGSuite

-To run the tests, navigate to EggTimerTest directory and run:
+To run the tests using maven, navigate to EggTimerTest directory and run:

 mvn clean install